By Jeff Faber

 We don’t see data.
 We see people.
 The data allows us to see where people live, what they spend on rent and benefits and whether they have access to fresh foods or live in a food desert.
 Understanding who is financially fragile and perhaps food insecure gives us new priorities to solve.

 These days, you don’t have to have the computing power of Google, Apple or Facebook to put your data to good use and design an experience tailored to your varied and distinct needs.
 Benefits can address concerns and keep people with you – and engaged – over time.
-Understanding Personas are a critical part of the equation.
+Understanding your persona report is a critical part of the equation.
 A happy employee will help drive more sales of widgets and your organization as the employer of choice.
 Knowing who they are and what makes them happy is that first step.